appdev-projects/sinatra-template/notes/process.md

 ### Requirements:
 - There should be a homepage
-  - Should have a title (Mood Ring) and description
+  - Should have a title (i.e."Mood Ring") and description
 - There should be a way to navigate to pages representing different colors (minium of the three primary colors)
 - Color Pages
   - Should have a title that corresponds to the color